vobys/github-tools/README.md

 # GitHub Tools

-Very simple tool made in javascript to batch creation of GitHub issues.
+Very simple tool made in javascript to batch creation of GitHub issues and copy labels from one repo to another.

 ## Configure

-1. Edit the `createIssues.js` file and enter a valid GitHub token.
+1. Edit the `config.js` file and enter a valid GitHub account.
 1. Edit the `issues.json` file by adding the issues's JSONs to array.
 For example:

 ```json